How Much Does Cabinet Refacing Cost?

 We all prefer to save money on big home improvement projects since they can quickly eat up a budget.
 Fortunately, refacing your cabinets is already cheaper than replacing them, so you’re well on your way to saving money.
 Check out these tips for saving even more money on cabinet refacing costs.

-- Ask for quotes from at least three reputable companies.
+- Shop around: Ask for quotes from at least three reputable companies.

 - Choose your hardware carefully.
 New handles, knobs, and hinges can quickly increase costs.

-- See if you can get the hardware you like at a lower cost from a local hardware store rather than through the installer.
+- Look for deals.
+See if you can get the hardware you like at a lower cost from a local hardware store rather than through the installer.

-- Opt for a cheaper material than solid wood.
+- Choose lower-cost materials.
+Opt for a cheaper material than solid wood.

-- Compare styles of doors to choose what works for your budget and meets the overall design you’re looking for.
+- Consider different styles.
+Compare styles of doors to choose what works for your budget and meets the overall design you’re looking for.

-- Avoid adding extra features like glass inserts or under-the-cabinet lighting.
+- Stick with the basics.
+Avoid adding extra features like glass inserts or under-the-cabinet lighting.
 You can always add lighting later.

-- Skip the soft-close doors that add hundreds of dollars to the total cost without being essential to the operation of the door.
+- Avoid extras.
+Skip the soft-close doors that add hundreds of dollars to the total cost without being essential to the operation of the door.

-- Consider if you really need a glaze to boost the appearance or if the traditional finish will work just fine.
+- Go with a regular finish.
+Consider if you really need a glaze to boost the appearance or if the traditional finish will work just fine.

-- Ask about military discounts or those for seniors, teachers, or first responders.
+- Ask for discounts.
+Ask about military discounts or those for seniors, teachers, or first responders.

-- If your neighbors are considering refacing their cabinets, ask if there is a volume discount to book more than one job in the neighborhood.
+- Ask about volume discounts.
+If your neighbors are considering refacing their cabinets, ask if there is a volume discount to book more than one job in the neighborhood.

 Questions to Ask About Cabinet Refacing Cost

-Always ask a potential contractor about their experience and if they’re insured and licensed (for cabinet refacing, a license and a permit may not be required, but check local jurisdiction laws for the requirements).
-You want to know you’re hiring a qualified expert who is up to the challenge.
-Here are some additional questions you can ask to help choose the right professional.
+Homeowners will always want to ask a potential contractor about their experience and if they’re insured and licensed (for cabinet refacing, a license and a permit may not be required, but homeowners can check local jurisdiction laws for the requirements).
+A homeowner needs to know they’re hiring a qualified expert who is up to the challenge.
+Here are some additional questions homeowners can ask to help choose the right professional.

 - What kind of material do you recommend for this region?